hyper-hronoz/Chartilo/README.md

 ```

-First of all, you must have a qtframe in order to insert a painter there.
+First of all, you must have a qtframe in order to insert a painter there:

 ```python
 class MyWidget(QMainWindow):